Swhag/Soc-Analyst-Portfolio/5 - Greenholt Phishing Analysis/README.md

 ---

 ## Conclusion
-**Confirmed phishing email (malware delivery attempt).**
+This was confirmed to be a phishing email attempting to deliver malware.

-Taken together, the sender behavior, infrastructure mismatch, and deceptive attachment format clearly point to malicious intent.
+The sender behavior, infrastructure mismatch, and deceptive attachment format all point to malicious intent.

 ---